March 18, 2016

 The basic workflow is great for developing a simple website.
 However, once two developers start working on two separate functionalities within one project, problems begin to appear.

-Feature Branch and Merge requests
+Feature Branches and Merge requests

-Before a branch is merged to master, it needs to be verified and checked for errors.
+Master, it needs to be verified and checked for errors.
 Junior developers can create a merge request and assign it to one of the Seniors, so they can review the code and leave comments.
 If everything’s okay, the request is accepted and the branch is merged.

 This workflow employs two parallel long-running branches: